Pick destinations in Andalusia if you’re planning a travel itinerary in south-central Alabama.

 Elements from its history help drive visitors to Andalusia, which was first settled in 1841 and incorporated in 1884.

 An 1841 flooding of the Conecuh River west of Andalusia forced folks from the riverside trading post-Montezuma to resettle on the higher grounds of the city’s current area.

 This location was then part of Spanish Florida, which is believed to be the reason why the city was named Andalusia, duplicating the name of a community in southern Spain.

 Rapid growth came to Andalusia and its Alabama area in 1899 when two railroad lines—the Central of Georgia and the L & N Railroad—were established in the region.

 Just from these few vignettes of Andalusia’s past, the city already offers visitors several points of interest.

-Choose from the following list of 15 top things to do in Andalusia the activities that you would enjoy the most.
+Choose from the following list of 20 best things to do in Andalusia the activities that you would enjoy the most.

 Camp at the Conecuh National Forest